-Like humans, dog and cats are all different and may require different approaches to transition them to fresh, balanced species appropriate diet.
-There are a variety of reasons why your pet maybe reluctant to make the change to raw food and these challenges can be overcome by following these simple steps:
+Like humans, dogs and cats are all different and may require different approaches to transition them to fresh, balanced species-appropriate diets.
+There are a variety of reasons why your pet may be reluctant to make the change to raw food and these challenges can be overcome by following these simple steps:

 - Serve the meal in an appealing manner in a new place or “safe” area of your kitchen away from foot traffic.